YishaiYosifov/schedules/README.md

 Here is a simple timer scheduled task example.

-After 1 hour, 30 minutes and 10 seconds `task` will execute.
+After 3 days, 1 hour, 30 minutes and 10 seconds `task` will execute.

 ```python
 import schedules